mysociety/fixmystreet/docs/pro-manual/staff-user-accounts.md

 ## Logging in

-Council staff accounts are managed by Administrator-level users.
+Staff accounts are managed by Administrator-level users.

 Contact your Administrator/s if you encounter any problems logging in, or any other aspect of account management.

 ### How to log in

-Go to your council’s FixMyStreet Pro website, click on ‘Sign in’ (usually located in the top navigation bar) and enter your council email address.
+Go to your authority's FixMyStreet Pro website, click on ‘Sign in’ (usually located in the top navigation bar) and enter your council email address.

 <img alt="Logging in" src="/assets/img/pro-user-guide/signing-in-link.png" class="admin-screenshot" />